dwrobel/flatcam/README.md

 - added option to save objects as PDF files in File -> Save menu
 - optimized the FlatCAMGerber.clear_plot_apertures() method
 - some changes in the ObjectUI and for the Geometry UI
+- finished a very rough and limited HPGL2 file import

 11.12.2019